 #1 – Current Assets

-This contains those investment assets which are short term in nature and are liquid investments.
+It contains those investment assets which are short-term in nature and are liquid investments.

 #2 – Non-Current Assets

 Non-Current assets like shares of other companies or debt instruments held in the portfolio for more than a year.

 Now that we understand the basics, types, and classification of financial assets management, let us apply the theoretical knowledge to practical application through the examples below.